bassdman/modulerizr-webpack-plugin/README.md

 </div>
 ```
 ### Plugins
-You can use any othere webpack-plugin to add more features you want, for example for bundling,...
+You can use any other webpack-plugin to add more features you want, for example for bundling,...
 But there are some specific modulerizr-plugins that exist.
 #### Modulerizr-jsrender-plugin
  The [modulerizr-jsrender-plugin](https://www.npmjs.com/package/modulerizr-jsrender-plugin) gives you the chance to add template-syntax in your templates.
 It is based on [JS-Render](https://www.npmjs.com/package/jsrender).